nazarena254/djangoHeroku/README.md

 * `python3 -m pip install django` to install django
 * in virtual `django-admin startproject <projectname> .` to create project
 * in virtual `django-admin startapp <appname>` to create app
+* in virtual `python3.9 manage.py runserver` to run server
 * in virtual `python manage.py createsuperuser` to create Admin

 ## Assumptions